The Mace B arrived at the museum September 1964

 The Mace B, designated TM-76B, carried an AC Sparkplug A-Chiever inertial guidance system.
 Launched from hardened shelters, Mace-B missiles were deployed in Okinawa beginning in 1961.

 The Mace was transferred from Orlando Air Force Base, Florida to the Rocket Garden at the Air Force Space and Missile Museum in September 1964.
-The Mace airframe was originally assigned to the U.S. Air Force Tactical Missile School, 4504th Missile Training Wing, Orlando Air Force Base and was transferred to the Museum by the Redistribution and Marketing Branch of Patrick Air Force Base.
+The Mace airframe was originally assigned to the U.S. Air Force Tactical Missile School, 4504th Missile Training Wing, Orlando Air Force Base and was transferred to the Museum by the Redistribution and Marketing Branch of Patrick Space Force Base.

 It remained on display in the Rocket Garden exhibit area of the Museum until it was removed for restoration on 20 May 2005.
-Restoration was completed at the American Aero facility in New Smyrna Beach and the Mace returned to Cape Canaveral Air Force Station on 10 May 2006.
+Restoration was completed at the American Aero facility in New Smyrna Beach and the Mace returned to Cape Canaveral Space Force Station on 10 May 2006.

 - Rocket Assisted Take Off (RATO) Booster Exhibit